neurodata/treeple/README.md

 ============
 Our installation will try to follow scikit-learn installation as close as possible, as we contain Cython code subclassed, or inspired by the scikit-learn tree submodule.

-AS OF NOW, scikit-tree is in development stage and the installation is still finicky due to the upstream scikit-learn's stalled refactoring PRs of the tree submodule.
-Once those are merged, the installation will be simpler.
-The current recommended installation is done locally with meson.

 Dependencies
 ------------